kevincho0316/AcousticLevitation/Instuction.md

 One-time per camera.
 Only redo if you swap a lens, change resolution, or lose the calibration file.

-## What you need

-- A printed ChArUco board (generate with `python generate_charuco_sheet.py` — outputs a PDF).
-- 30–50 images of the board per camera, varied poses.

 ## Capture tips

 - **Cover the full field of view.** Tilt and slide the board to every corner and edge of the frame.
 Distortion is highest at the edges — if you only shoot center poses, it goes uncharacterized.